 7. Dogs can fly

-Israelis going abroad, or any international travelers to and from the Middle East, don’t have to consign their pet to the cargo hold.
-Terminal4Pets, located near Ben-Gurion International Airport, offers a door-to-door VIP (Very Important Pet) courier service.
-Clients can have the dog accompanied by a professional animal attendant and, if desired, a flight veterinarian.
+Israelis going abroad, or any international travelers to and from the Middle East, should know that Terminal4Pets, located near Ben-Gurion International Airport, offers a door-to-door VIP (Very Important Pet) courier service.
+Clients can have the dog accompanied by a professional animal attendant and, if desired, a flight veterinarian on the ground.
 The vet is also available to give pre-flight checkups and recommendations for a safer and easier trip.
 Terminal4Pets handles all kinds of pets and has arranged for stray dogs adopted by servicemen in Iraq to be flown to new homes in the US.

 8. CSI: Dog Doo